Background

 You can use the outcomes of the VRIO analysis as follows to identify the advantage a particular capability brings:

-VRIO decision table to derive the competitive advantage of a specific capability.
+VRIO decision table to derive the competitive advantage that a specific capability provides.

 Direction